ministryofjustice/money-to-prisoners-cashbook/README.md

 Some build tasks expect the active virtual environment to be at `/venv/`, but should generally work regardless of its location.

-You can copy `mtp_cashbook/settings/local.py.sample` to `local.py` to overlay local settings that won't be committed, but it’s not required for a standard setup.
+You can copy `mtp_cashbook/settings/local.py.sample` to `local.py` to overlay local settings that won’t be committed, but it’s not required for a standard setup.

 In order to run the application locally, it is necessary to have the API running.